MetaMask/SIPs/SIPS/sip-2.md

 - **TODO(@ritave): Multisig Smart Contracts have no reference in CAIP-2, how should they be referenced?**
 - **TODO(@ritave): Ethereum Smart Contracts Multisig doesn't have a private key, how should API look in that situation?**
-- **TODO(@ritave): CAIPs don't have a standard on how to expose the provider to the DApp developer.
-Make one**
 - **TODO(@ritave): They keyring needs to handle RPC requests for blockchains, should it be separate from export.onRpcRequest?**
-- **TODO(@ritave): Add a provider that is not WalletConnect v2 that doesn't use relay server, but just talks directly to the extension**
 - **TODO(@ritave): Should chain ids in permission be able to use regex to allow for multiple chains?**
+- **TODO(@ritave): If the DApp requests creation of a new account, how should the Snap notify the wallet of updated account?**

 ## Abstract